 Another reason coco water will not kill your plants is that it is natural and environmentally friendly.
 Unlike factory-manufactured fertilizers that can kill the roots leading to the plant’s death, coco water does not contain chemicals to kill plants.

 Instead, it protects the plants from pests and regulates the soil’s pH levels.
 Therefore, you don’t need to use factory-made pesticides which kill plants and slow their growth.
+However, you also need to take into account the type of soil you are using.

 How Can You Use The Water of Coconuts To Benefit the Plants?